 Intro to Decision Theory by Peterson.
-Chris Chambers' notes will be posted on Ted.
+Chris Chambers' notes will be available at Soft Reserves.
 Additional references will also be posted for select topics.
 These references should help with your understanding of the material.

 Practice Questions:

 Practice questions will be available online.
 We will go over these questions in office hours and in the problem sessions.
 Your best practice for the exams is to try these questions yourself first.